-If a shop or business goes bust before you receive the goods or the service you paid for, you'll need to make a claim to get your money back.
+If a shop goes bust before you get the goods you ordered or the service you paid for, you can claim to get your money back.
+Follow this advice to help you.

 1 Get insolvency details